D1ang/Silkscreenservice/README.md

     git clone https://github.com/D1ang/Silkscreenservice.git
     ```

-1. Open your preferred IDE (in this example we are using VScode)
+1. Open the unzipped folder in your preferred IDE (in this example we are using VScode)
     Open up a terminal session and set up a virtual environment with these commands in the terminal session:
     ```bash
     pip install virtualenv
     ```
     >If you already have virtualenv installed from a different project, then this step is not needed.
-The pip command my differ per system this can be pip or pip3.
+The pip command may differ per system this can be pip or pip3.

     ```bash
     virtualenv env